gregsaun/BearExxa-V2/doc/design_goals.md

 ![BearExxa V2 belt tensioner](../extra/images/belt_tensioner.jpg)

-You only need to remove 4 screws to access all gears for easy cleaning and maintenance.
-The extruder motor also has a very accessible connector.
+You only need to remove 4 screws and unplug the motor cable to access the gearing, the hobb gears, the filament sensor and the top of the PTFE tube.
+Cleaning and maintenance are a breeze and quick.

 ![BearExxa V2 removing motor anf gears](../extra/images/bearexxa_v2_stepper_remove_800p.gif)

-The E3D Revo Micro heatsink has a self tightening groove mount that block any rotation.
-Like this you will never have issues when swapping nozzles.
+We invented a self tightening groove mount that blocks the rotation of the Revo Micro heatsink thread.
+Like this there are zero chances to unscrew the heatsink when swapping nozzles.

 ![E3D Revo self tightening groove mount](../extra/images/e3d_revo_micro_mount_02.jpg)